itsmenisha/Python-Projects/Beginner/python-weatherapp/README.md

 This is a weather app I created using Tkinter.
 It is one of the first projects of this beginner journey I am on.
 Maybe it's not much, but I learned about how weather APIs work.
 Along the way, I faced many challenges, but it was a fruitful experience.

+To make it fun, I designed the weather app with a **Howl's Moving Castle** theme to keep myself motivated.
+I used **Canva** to edit the background and enhance the overall aesthetic.

 The new things I learned were PIL and how it works, as well as how APIs function.
 Additionally, I gained more knowledge about handling `.env` files for storing sensitive information and working with fonts in a GUI application.

 ## Installation & Setup